C191068/Ali_Khatami_Lottery5/README.md

 and that becomes performdata passed into performUpkeep <br>

 performUpkeep method is where we gonna verify that things are correct <br>
+and things actually should be modified and run on blockchain <br>